Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Following a 2015 maternity scandal at Morecambe Bay, in which 11 babies and one mother died, a report by Dr Bill Kirkup recommended that trusts openly report the findings of any external investigation.
 An NHS England spokesperson said: "All independent reviews should be made available to relevant health commissioners and regulators...and [we] expect trusts to take prompt action to address appropriate recommendations."

 Stuart Bramley commented, “If ever a death needed a Coroner’s inquest it is this one.
 The BBC report into poor Clay’s passing, if accurate, is a shocking read.
-The use of forceps by a junior clinician, the comment by the midwife that the baby had in fact been born alive, and the unavailability of a Consultant for a delivery as complicated as this all point to matters that really need thorough investigation and if there is to be no inquest, I do hope the HSIB report will all the questions that Beth and Dan must be asking.
+The use of forceps by a junior clinician, the comment by the midwife that the baby had been born alive, and the unavailability of a Consultant for a delivery as complicated as this all point to matters that need thorough investigation and if there is to be no inquest, I do hope the HSIB report will all the questions that Beth and Dan must be asking.

 I was particularly concerned to read about the attempt at performing the Zavanelli Technique – pushing the baby back up the birth canal to get it into the right position for a Caesarean that hadn’t been planned in the first place.
 I am told by obstetricians that this risky manoeuvre needs a senior clinician and even then, it is attempted far more often than it is reported, presumably because of the high failure rate.